ndhp2000/ClassGenerator/README.md

 # ClassGenerator
 Create a C++ class with Setter, Getter, Constructor, Destructor.
-To run this file, just open CMD, then jump into the Folder you want to create Class.
-Type this Command Line:
+To run this file, just open CMD, then jump into the Folder you want to create Class. \n Type this Command Line:  \n
-  CG.exe <Your input file> <Name of your Class>.
-Please note that your Input-File must have the structure as follow:
+    CG.exe "Your input file" "Name of your Class" \n Please note that your Input-File must have the structure as follow:
   - The first line is the name of your class (without any special characters)
   - Every next line is started with the data type followed with names of variables (every word must be seperated by some spaces and not contain any special characters.)